Causal Emotion Recognition in Conversation: Context Saturation and Discourse-Marker Evidence: Abstract

 \section{Abstract}

-While Emotion Recognition in Conversation (ERC) has achieved high accuracy, two critical gaps remain: a limited understanding of \textit{which} architectural choices actually matter, and a lack of linguistic analysis connecting recognition to generation.
-We address both gaps through a systematic analysis of the IEMOCAP dataset.
+Despite strong recent progress in Emotion Recognition in Conversation (ERC), two gaps remain: we still lack a clear understanding of which modeling choices materially affect performance, and we have limited linguistic analysis that connects recognition findings to interpretable discourse-level patterns.
+We address both gaps via a systematic study on IEMOCAP, with a cross-dataset validation on MELD that supports the saturation framing while clarifying which effects are corpus-specific.

-For recognition, we conduct a rigorous ablation study with 10-seed evaluation and report three key findings.
-First, conversational context is paramount, with performance saturating rapidly---90\% of the total gain achieved within just the most recent 10--30 preceding turns (depending on the label set).
-Second, hierarchical sentence representations help at utterance-level, but this benefit disappears once conversational context is provided, suggesting that context subsumes intra-utterance structure.
-Third, external affective lexicons (SenticNet) provide no gain, indicating that pre-trained encoders already capture necessary emotional semantics.
-With simple architectures using strictly causal context, we achieve 82.69\% (4-way) and 67.07\% (6-way) weighted F1, outperforming prior text-only methods including those using bidirectional context.
+For recognition, we conduct controlled ablations with 10 random seeds and paired tests over seeds (with correction for multiple comparisons), yielding three findings.
+First, conversational context is the dominant factor: performance saturates quickly, with roughly 90\% of the gain observed within our context sweep achieved using only the most recent 10--30 preceding turns (depending on the label set).
+Second, hierarchical sentence representations are most useful in utterance-only settings, with a clear advantage on MELD, but the benefit vanishes once turn-level context is available, suggesting that conversational history subsumes much of the intra-utterance structure.
+Third, a simple integration of an external affective lexicon (SenticNet) does not improve results, consistent with pretrained encoders already capturing much of the affective signal needed for ERC.
+Under a strictly causal (past-only) setting, our simple models attain strong performance (82.69\% 4-way; 67.07\% 6-way weighted F1), indicating that competitive accuracy is achievable without access to future turns.

-For linguistic analysis, we analyze 5,286 discourse marker occurrences and find a significant association between emotion and marker positioning ($p < .0001$).
-Notably, \textit{sad} utterances exhibit reduced left-periphery marker usage (21.9\%) compared to other emotions (28--32\%), consistent with theories linking left-periphery markers to active discourse management.
-This connects to our recognition finding that sadness benefits most from context (+22\%p): lacking explicit pragmatic signals, sad utterances require conversational history for disambiguation.
+For linguistic analysis, we examine 5,286 discourse-marker occurrences and find a reliable association between emotion and marker position within the utterance ($p < .0001$).
+In particular, \textit{Sad} utterances show reduced left-periphery marker usage (21.9\%) relative to other emotions (28--32\%), aligning with accounts that link left-periphery markers to active discourse management.
+This pattern is consistent with our recognition results, where \textit{Sad} benefits most from conversational context (+22\%p), suggesting that sadness may be more context-dependent in this corpus than emotions with stronger local pragmatic cues.